harmanchawla/AppliFo/README.md

 ## Installing

-Step 1: Download or clone the repository
+Step 1: Download or clone the repository <br />
-Step 2: In your Chrome browser open "chrome://extensions/" Step 3: Click on "Load Unpacked"
+Step 2: In your Chrome browser open "chrome://extensions/" <br />
+Step 3: Click on "Load Unpacked" <br />
 Step 4: Navigate to the "Production" directory in the "Applifo" folder and hit "Select"